jundalisay/superb/content/en/social/economics/principles/part-3/chapter-11b.md

 {{< img alt="Stock price ticker" cap="Stocks and stock prices are inseparable from modern capitalism just as commodities and commodity prices were inseparable from mercantilism" src="https://socioecons.files.wordpress.com/2015/07/fm50.jpg" >}}

-## The Basic Pantrynomic Definition of Capitalism
+## The Basic Supereconomic Definition of Capitalism

 With these ideas of centralization, private gain, and the ownership of other people's work, we can thus define capitalism in simple terms as **an economic system that uses outside ownership to amass private profits**.